 Digital transformation of an organisation is a complex undertaking that involves a change in culture that is more profound than both the technical and process changes combined.

-Most organisations lack the skills internally to deliver a transformation process and generally will rely on external parties to assist.
-If you accept the notion that the cultural change required will be greater than the organisational process change, then it makes selection of the right transformation partner a critical choice as they will not only need to change your processes, but more importantly influence a significant change in your organisational culture.
+A significant number of organisations lack the skills internally to deliver a transformation process and generally will rely on external parties to assist.
+If you accept the notion that the cultural change required will be greater than the organisational process change, then it makes selection of the right transformation partner a critical choice as they will not only need to change your processes and implement technology, they will need to influence a significant change in your organisational culture.

 Solution procurement requires the selection of a partner that will be able to deliver an outcome where the journey to that outcome may not be readily apparent.
 That outcome also needs to come at a cost that is deemed acceptable to justify the project.
-The problem here is that it is nearly impossible to accurately determine the cost when the journey is not readily known.
+Whilst digital transformation projects are becoming more common and better understood, there still exists the problem that it is nearly impossible to accurately determine the cost when the journey is still not readily known.
 Tender respondents deal with this by loading up the response with ‘caveats’.
 These are conditions placed in the response that are purposefully designed to ring out responsibility for situations that the respondent believes are likely to occur.
 Add to this the complication where, generally, the team writing the tender has very little subject matter expertise in delivering a digital solution like the one being procured.
-This effectively creates a situation where an organisation can get extremely poor outcomes.
+This effectively creates a situation where an organisation can get extremely poor and costly outcomes.